 I'm Thuy (which is pronounced as Twee).
 I'm currently studying Honours in Psych at RMIT.
 I love playing tennis even though I'm bad at it, listening to music and watching a tad too many superhero themed tv shows (currently watching The Flash).

 This is my first year in the YAC!
 I'm studying a double bachelor in social work and psychology at RMIT.
 I like taking photos, watching movies, reading, bike riding and netball.
 I am looking forward to getting more involved with headspace, learning heaps of things from everyone and getting to know you, attending meetings, participating in and organising events and.....of course looking forward to gaining Birdy's trust

 Hi everyone, my name is Lux (my parent’s really liked The Cramps).
-I’m a third year student studying finance and economics.
+I’m a fourth year student studying finance and economics.

 headspace Collingwood has a variety of health workers that you can see.
 These include youth mental health access workers, community engagement workers, alcohol & drug workers, a practice nurse, GPs and private practitioners including; psychologists, psychiatrists, occupational therapists, social workers and mental health nurses.